XxPoggyisLitxX/better-on-bedrock-wiki/latest_downloads-dev.md

 ## Reworks

+- Updated the Ghost Necklace to require souls in the player's off-hand
 - Updated the Waystone to no longer require the player to sneak to open a UI
 - Updated Shielded Pyroclast with a brand new attack "Fireball Rain"
 - Updated the seeker to now weaken the player on the "Beam Charged" attack.